 If you’re like me and prefer touring independently, you can pick up a visa at the airport.
-The visa costs around $30 USD and gives you 24-hour access to the city.
-As I mentioned before, the free city tour covers most of the highlights of the city but if you want to visit the Islamic Art Museum or the souk in-depth, you will need to grab a visa.
+The visa costs around USD 30 and gives you 24-hour access to the city.
+As I mentioned before, the free city tour covers most of the highlights of the city, but if you want to visit the Islamic Art Museum or the souk in-depth, you will need to grab a visa.

-The museum is free and has a very extensive collection of Islamic art organized chronologically with the highest floor left for alternating exhibits.
+The museum is free and has an extensive collection of Islamic art organised chronologically with the highest floor left for alternating exhibits.
 If you are looking for souvenirs, the gift shop on the main floor has a fantastic selection of books, trinkets and art.
-One of the nicest features of the museum is the café overlooking the Gulf making for a beautiful and relaxing break.
+One of the best features of the museum is the café overlooking the Gulf making for a beautiful and relaxing break.
 Since I was at the museum on a Saturday, the park next door was holding their weekly market.
 Only 15 % of Doha are locals while everyone else is a migrant worker.
 This Saturday market is a perfect opportunity to see the city’s diversity: Indonesians, Thais, Malaysians, and Indians all selling their cultural foods.
 The entire park smelled like pad thai, beef soup and Indian Biryani.
 Oh and just a warning but the Indonesian meatballs were super spicy!
-In addition to food, the park was filled with various vendors selling handmade art or second-hand clothes.
+In addition to food, the park was full with various vendors selling handmade art or second-hand clothes.

-Doha Airport Hotel
+Doha Stopover Airport Hotel

 All in all, I would say Doha is not ready for tourism yet but with its winning bid to hold the World Cup 2018, the city will only get better.
-The area, in which Doha does shine, is as a comfortable stopover.
+The area, in which city does shine, is as a comfortable stopover.
 Hamad Airport with its Airport hotel, lounges and free city tours makes for one of the most accommodating airports in the world – just don’t forget your trunks if you decide to take a dip in the pool!